brettdavies/whisper_chunk_transcribe/whisper_chunk_transcribe/README.md

 - `DB_NAME`: The name of the database to connect to.

 Ensure these environment variables are properly set in your system before running the project to avoid misconfigurations and ensure smooth execution of processes.

-## Attention to Detail

-The project has been designed with a strong emphasis on code quality and maintainability:
-- **Docstrings and Comments**: All classes and methods are well-documented, providing clear guidance on their purpose and usage.
-- **Error Handling**: Extensive checks and balances ensure that the system can handle a variety of edge cases, providing users with meaningful feedback in case of errors.
-- **Code Efficiency**: The codebase includes numerous optimizations aimed at reducing overhead and improving performance.